joshuakchoy/cs131_term_project/README.md

 The project includes a comprehensive test suite with **70 tests** covering unit tests, route tests, and full integration tests.

+> **Important:** The project includes a `pytest.ini` file that configures pytest to find the `app` module.
+This file must be present in the project root for tests to run properly.

 ### Initial Setup for Testing

 Before running tests for the first time, ensure your environment is properly configured: